Guaranteed to teach you things you never knew.

 7 Best Tools to Record and Capture Family Memories & Stories

-Family stories are an essential part of our family history, heritage and culture.
+Family stories are an essential part of our family history, heritage, and culture.
 They provide a window into our past and a way for future generations to connect with those who have gone before them.
 Unfortunately, these stories can easily be forgotten or lost over time.
 Luckily, there are plenty of apps and tools available to help us capture and preserve our family stories for future generations.
-From photo journals to family tree apps, read on to discover the seven best tools for recording your family history and capture family memories!
+From photo journals to family tree apps, read on to discover the seven best tools for recording your family history and capturing family memories.

 1. Remento - Best all-around way to record family stories